-- Allowances to cover expenses incident to study or training in the United States, such as expenses for travel, maintenance, and tuition, - The value of any services or food and lodging connected with this study or training, - Income from employment authorized by the Immigration and Naturalization Service (INS) or its successor, or - 4) Interest income on deposits that is not effectively connected with a U.S. trade or business.
+- Allowances to cover expenses incident to study or training in the United States, such as expenses for travel, maintenance, and tuition, - 2) The value of any services or food and lodging connected with this study or training, - 3) Income from employment authorized under U.S. immigration laws, or - 4) Interest income on deposits that is not effectively connected with a U.S. trade or business.